drapergem/draper/Readme.markdown

 How would you handle this in the model layer?
 You'd probably pass the `current_user` or some role/flag down to `to_json`.
 That should still feel slimy.

 When you use a decorator you have the power of a Ruby object but it's a part of the view layer.
 This is where your `to_xml` belongs.
-It has access to the core data from the model, but it also knows about `current_user` because it can see the `ApplicationHelper` where that method is typically defined.

-For example:
+You can access your `current_user` helper method using the `h` proxy available in the decorator:

 ```ruby
 class ArticleDecorator < Draper::Base